Appliances · Resale guide

 LG 1.5 Ton Split AC Price Guide

-Prices can vary slightly based on whether it’s an Inverter or Non-Inverter model and its specific star rating.
-An Inverter 5-star unit will always command a premium over a 3-star Non-Inverter model.
+Remember, these prices can adjust slightly based on whether it’s a 3-star or 5-star model, and if it features inverter technology.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the LG 1.5 Ton Split AC in 2026